The Roots of our Christian Faith

 Because of conflict among themselves, the twelve tribes of Israel were split into two and became known as Israel and Judah.
 Israel was sent into exile because of their disobedience to God’s laws and never returned to the Promise Land.
 The are still in exile today.
 They are considered the Lost Tribes of Israel… or the lost sheep of the house of Israel often referred to in Scriptures.
 Judah was also sent into exile for their disobedience, but because they returned to the laws of God, He brought them back from their captivity after 70 years.
 The tribe of Judah, also known as the Jews, have been the keepers of the Torah throughout history.
 (Genesis 49:10)

-Yeshua (Jesus), a Hebrew Israelite, was born into the tribe of Judah – the same lineage as David.
+Yeshua (Jesus), a Israelite, was born into the tribe of Judah – the same lineage as David.
 Therefore Yeshua was Jewish.
 (The word Jew refers to those of the tribe of Judah.)
-He lived His life within the context of the Hebrew community as a perfect example of Torah observance.
+He lived His life within the context of the Hebrew community as a perfect example of Torah obedience.
+He was without sin (Hebrews 4:15) and He fully submitted to His Father’s will (Matthew 26:42, John 8:28).
 Scripture makes it clear that Yeshua never intended to do away with the Torah, as some believe.
 He made that clear in Matthew 5:17-18: “Do not think that I came to destroy the Law or Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass away from the law till all is fulfilled.”
 Many interpret the word fulfill as “done away with,” but why would Yeshua say He didn’t come to destroy, he came to do away with?
 That makes no sense whatsoever.
 Fulfill in this context means to live out fully and completely – to be our perfect example.
 And although Romans 10:4 says, “Christ is the end of the Law . . .,” the Greek word telos, translated in modern Scriptures as ‘end,’ is more accurately translated as ‘aim, purpose, goal, or outcome.’
 For the goal of righteousness for which the Torah aims is the Messiah.
-Becoming like our Messiah is the goal, the purpose, the aim of the Torah!
+Becoming like our Messiah is the goal… the purpose… the aim of the Torah!

 The Early Church